- Roam maze-like streets in the medieval medinas of Fes and Marrakesh

 Spend the afternoon exploring Aït Benhaddou, a UNESCO World Heritage site.
 The old ksour dates from the 11th century when it held an important position along the trans-Saharan trade route.
 Settle into your accommodation in the old town, and wander the alleys and passageways in the late afternoon after the day crowds have left.
 Climb up to the old Granary—an excellent vantage point to see the kasbah and surrounding area.
 Game of Thrones fans may want to trek down to the river to see the gates featured in the popular HBO series.
 Long after the day crowds have left, enjoy a quiet dinner overlooking the valley.

 Leave Aït Benhaddou behind to begin the ascent over the High Atlas mountains.
 Spot Mount Toubkal, the mountain range's highest peak, at 13,671 feet (4,167 m).
 Stop in Taddert to visit an Argan Oil Cooperative and learn how the argan nut and fruit are processed for various uses (and try some samples!).
 As you descend the High Atlas, you will notice a dramatic change in the climate and landscape as the rocks change to foothills and into flat plains.
-Soon you will be a part of the noise and bustle of Marrakech.
+Soon you will be a part of the noise and bustle of Marrakesh.

 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like, perhaps enjoying a calm walk through the gardens behind the Koutoubia mosque.
 In the early evening, Jemaa el-Fna square comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment!
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.

-Day 9: Marrakech: Exploring the Red City
+Day 9: Marrakesh: Exploring the Red City

-Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once an important trading capital for Atlas mountain tribes, and remains an exciting former imperial city.
-Begin exploring Marrakech's ancient medina, starting with the Koutoubia Mosque and Gardens.
+Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakesh was once an important trading capital for Atlas mountain tribes, and remains an exciting former imperial city.
+Begin exploring Marrakesh's ancient medina, starting with the Koutoubia Mosque and Gardens.
 Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret—the inspiration for the Hassan II minaret in Rabat.
 Visit the fountains and pools in the adjoining garden to relax from the morning heat.

 Indulge your senses as you explore the complicated labyrinth of souks, tucked behind ordinary restaurants and shops.
 Check out Souk el Attarin, Souk Chouari, and Souk Smata for a selection of spices, woodwork, and babouche (traditional Moroccan slippers).
 Visit Souk des Teinturiers or the dyers’ souk to see how cloth and yarn are dyed using traditional methods.
 Next, admire the fine example of Moroccan Islamic architecture of the Ben Youssef Madrasa, a 16th-century Koranic school, and note the ornate detail of its interior: carved cedar ceilings, sculpted plaster, and zellij tiling.